copsTvFan/cops-episode-guide/readme.md

 Aired 2000-05-20.

-**Albuquerque, NM 18** (12:31 PM Prostitution Sting) Vice Unit Detective Clarence G. Davis says they are going after prostitutes and people with warrants.
+**Albuquerque, NM 18** (12:31 PM)

+- Vice Unit Detective Clarence G. Davis says they are going after prostitutes and people with warrants.
 He spots a ho by the HoJo.
 Detective John McKenna who is undercover in a white Toyota pick up truck looking for prostitutes.
   First he gets an Indian bum that asks him for a quarter.
-Then Barbara gets in and is glad he picked her up because she was worried the Indians on the corner might grab her purse. drug dealer; road rage; uncooperative suspect.
+Then Barbara gets in and is glad he picked her up because she was worried the Indians on the corner might grab her purse.
+- drug dealer
+- road rage
+- uncooperative suspect

 ### S12E34